Skip to main content

 "Is she alright?"
 He asked worriedly.
 Bondita looked up at his face and nodded.

-"I can't imagine what she must be going through,"Nikhil spoke almost to himself.
+"I can't imagine what she must be going through," Nikhil spoke almost to himself.
 "First losing her husband, then all this…" Aniruddha looked up at his face, making him stop.

 Word meanings:

-Khae dae pakhiti boner dik e akhiti: a Bengali phrase meaning no matter how much you feed the bird it will always look towards the forest for freedom and not be grateful for your food.
+Khae dae pakhiti boner dik e akhiti: a Bengali phrase meaning no matter how much you feed the bird, it will always look towards the forest for freedom and not be grateful for your food.

 Purbe meye urbe chai tobei meyer gunn gayi: another Bengali phrase popular in pre-independence rural Bengal.
-It means a girl should be as good as being burnt to ashes (dead) to earn praise from in-laws.
+It means a girl should be as good as being burnt to ashes (dead) to earn praise from her in-laws.
 It reflects the mentality of the general culture towards women.

 Comments